Water-based Activities Licences EOI

 - Our 'EOI FAQs' provides answers to a range of Frequently Asked Questions.

-Please note the Summary Advice provides a broad summary of the EOI documentation and cannot be considered a substitute for that documentation which MUST be read in depth as it provides details critical to making and evaluating applications.
+Please note the Summary Advice provides a broad summary of the EOI documentation and cannot be considered a substitute for that documentation.

 High resolution maps

-EOI documents contain low-resolution maps.
-We have provided high-resolution maps as downloadable PDFs on this webpage.
+High-resolution maps are provided as downloadable PDFs on this webpage.

 - Map 1: Water-based Activities – Zones 1, 2 and 3